 “There can be a conflict between two individuals qua their right under Article 21 of the Constitution and in such a situation, to weigh the balance, the test that is required to be applied is the test of larger public interest and further that would, in certain circumstances, advance public morality of the day.
 To […]Read more "The Test of Sustenance of Public Confidence in the Justice Dispensation System"

-My Lord, Is a Tribunal, whose order is challenged in proceedings under Articles 226 and 227 of the Constitution, a necessary party to the proceedings?
+My Lord, Is a Tribunal, whose Order is challenged under Articles 226, 227 of The Constitution, a Necessary Party?
 The issue has been considered in Jogendrasinhji, (2015) 9 SCC 1.
-The judgment holds thus, the Tribunals, who in law are entitled to defend the orders passed by them, are […]Read more "Writ Against Order of Tribunals I"
+The Judgment holds thus, the Tribunals, who in law are entitled to defend the Orders passed by them, are Necessary Parties and if they are […]Read more "Writ Against Order of Tribunals I"

 “The Court must necessarily abide the parameters which govern a nuanced exercise of judicial power.
 Hence, where an effort is made to bring issues of governance before the Court, the basic touchstone on which the invocation of jurisdiction must rest is whether the issue can be addressed within the framework of law or the Constitution. […]Read more "Battle of the Articles II: 32/226"